Ponce/slackbuilds/system/unshieldv3/unshieldv3.rst

 Options may not be abbreviated.

+**info**
+  Show archive metadata: number of files, compressed size, and uncompressed size.

 **list**
   List contents of archive.
+With **-v**, shows the size and timestamp of each file.

 **extract**
-  Extract archive.
-If an *output-dir* is given, extracted files will be written there (the *output-dir* must already exist).
-Without *output-dir*, the current directory is used.
+  Extract archive. *output-dir* is required, but will not be created if it doesn't exist.
+Use **.** to extract to the current directory.

 COPYRIGHT
 =========